Yarmouth, Maine: Rail

 The town has two railroad junctions: Royal Junction (midway along Greely Road) and Yarmouth Junction (to the west of East Elm Street at Depot Road; its station is now gone).
-The two railroads passing through the town are Guilford Rail System's Kennebec & Portland (which replaced Maine Central Railroad in 1849) and the now-disused St. Lawrence and Atlantic Railroad (replaced Grand Trunk Railway in 1848).
+The two railroads passing through the town are Guilford Rail System's Kennebec & Portland (which replaced Maine Central Railroad in 1849) and the St. Lawrence and Atlantic Railroad (SLR; replaced Grand Trunk Railway in 1848).
+(The section of the SLR between Portland and Auburn has been disused since 2015 and was officially abandoned a decade later.)
 A train wreck occurred on the morning of February 15, 1912, near Dunn's Corner (the North Road and Route 9 intersection).
 A westbound freight train was backing its 25 cars into a siding when a Portland-bound freight train ignored orders to slow down.
 The collision "drove both engines thirty feet into the air" and ignited tons of wheat and wooden boxcars.
 There were three fatalities and several injuries.
 Despite this, Yarmouth was the last stretch of the Grand Trunk to receive automatic block signals in 1924.

-The Brunswick Branch of the Maine Central Railroad received a new lease of life in November 2012, when a northern extension of the Downeaster line was opened, carrying passengers five times a day (four on weekends) to and from Brunswick's Maine Street Station.
+The Brunswick Branch of the Maine Central Railroad saw passenger service again beginning in November 2012, when a northern extension of the Downeaster line was opened, carrying passengers five times a day (four on weekends) to and from Brunswick station.
 (A sixth service runs on evenings of major concerts and sporting events at the TD Garden.)
 The trains pass under two roads and over three crossings on their way through Yarmouth.
 They are (from south to north) West Main Street (overpass, just after Royal Junction), Sligo Road (road crossing), East Elm Street (road crossing, just after Yarmouth Junction), North Road (road crossing) and Granite Street (overpass).

 Trolley cars of the Portland and Yarmouth Electric Railway Company used to run, every fifteen minutes, from Portland, through Falmouth Foreside, up and down Pleasant Street and onto Main Street between 1898 and 1933, when the advent of the automobile made rail travel a less convenient option.
 In 1906, a bridge was built over the Royal River, connecting the Brunswick and Portland trolleys at the Grand Trunk depot in town.
 The tracks ran down what is today's walkers' path to the Rowe School.
 The pedestrian bridge in the Royal River Park is built on old abutments for a trolley line which ran between Yarmouth and Freeport between 1906 and 1933.